Garvgupta06/IRIS-devlog/README.md

-##jarvis mini - my personal AI assistant
+## IRIS mini - my personal AI assistant

 A personal mini project to build a powered voice assistant in Python.
-Inspired by Jarvis from the Iron man movies but built by scratch from me.
+Inspired by IRIS from the Iron man movies but built by scratch from me.

 ---

 Why am i building this?
-JARVIS is not just a random coding project i am developing it to-
+IRIS is not just a random coding project
+I am developing it to-
 - develop my coding skills
 - help me explore TTS and STT modules
 - Learn how to build something from scratch